Section 1.A: Name – The name of this club shall be ‘Wasatch Aero Modelers’ hereinafter to be referred to as ‘WAM’.

 Article VII.
 New Pilot Qualification

 All pilots new to flying or new to Pitkin Field shall be checked out by a senior member who shall include flying safety and a demonstration of flying skills.
+See below for safety demonstration information.

 Article VIII.
 Flying Field Rules and Committee Guidelines